-In addition, many dogs will curl up into a ball to conserve heat.
+In addition, many dogs will curl into a ball to conserve heat.
 Doing this can reduce their body temperature by as much as 10 degrees Fahrenheit.

 Theory 3: Dogs ears pull back to show submission

 Dogs use a variety of postures and signals to communicate with each other.
 One such posture is tucking the ears.
 When a dog’s ears are tucked, it indicates submission to another dog.
 This might be seen in a situation where one dog is dominant over another.
-When dogs ask for forgiveness after an altercation, they also pull their ears back.
+When dogs ask for forgiveness after an altercation, they pull their ears back.
 A fearful dog also has pulled-back ears.